 - One of the more expensive mods you can add to your car in Streets of SimCity is a flight modification which, well, allows you to fly.
 Why is this useful, you ask?
 Dude, you can make your car frakking fly.
 Who needs a reason?

 - Certain Cybran Nation warships in Supreme Commander can deploy legs and turn into a Spider Ship, walking out of the sea and onto land to support their ground forces when assaulting a shoreline.

-- The upcoming sequel to Sonic And Sega All Stars Racing will have everyone's racers convert between car, aircraft and boat depending on the terrain.
+- In Sonic And Sega All Stars Racing Transformed, vehicles convert between car, aircraft and boat depending on the terrain.

 - The Teenage Mutant Ninja Turtles' van could become a hovercraft of some sort.

 - In Double-O-duck, Launchpad McQuack is given a car that can turn into a boat or an helicopter.

 - Danger Mouse has a car that can also become an airplane.
 In fact, it's seen up in the air more often than not.

 - The Wallace & Gromit short "A Close Shave" features a motorcycle sidecar that doubles as a plane.

 - Superfriends (1973/74) episode "Too Hot To Handle".
 The aliens have a fire truck that can convert into a rocket ship and fly.